jimatienza/CRUD-Laravel/README.md

 5.Go to the CMD and access the address of the project from the htdocs.
 Type "php artisan migrate"

-6.Go to a browser and go to localhost/rioslibrary and your done.
+6.Go to a browser and go to localhost and access it and your done.

 Author Jimwell Atienza